John B. Ackerman: Military career

 Ackerman entered school at Randolph Air Force Base in Texas in 1933, graduating in June 1935.
 He was first assigned to Kelly Field in San Antonio, Texas, and the 1940 United States Census states that was his residence in 1935.
 He was then assigned to Maxwell Field in Alabama.

 In 1938, he entered the California Institute of Technology in Pasadena, California, where after a year's worth of study he earned a degree of Master of Science and aeronautics of aviation meteorology.

 In 1940, Ackerman, at this point promoted to captain, served as station weather officer and assistant operations manager at Chanute Field in Illinois.
 The 1940 Census states him living in Rantoul, Illinois, with his wife Virginia and their son Laurens.

 Following this assignment, Captain Ackerman was sent back to the California Institute of Technology with three others for research on a project concerning long-range weather forecasts.
 He then helped to form the Air Corps Weather Service.

 Promoted again, now Colonel Ackerman was assigned to the China-Burma-India theater during World War II to serve as a planner for General George E. Stratemeyer.

 From 1945 to 1946, Colonel Ackerman was assistant chief of staff, plans, for the Continental Air Forces.
 From 1950 to 1953, Colonel Ackerman was deputy director of intelligence.
 Following this, from 1953 to 1956, he served as vice director of the National Security Agency, during which time he was also promoted to Major General.

 Towards the end of his career, from 1956 to 1958, General Ackerman became commander of the Thirteenth Air Force, stationed in the Philippines.
 Upon his return to the United States in 1958, General Ackerman was named deputy commander of the Air Force Security Service stationed in San Antonio, Texas, the location of one of his first military assignments.
 He would retire in 1960.

 Death and burial

-General Ackerman would pass away on June 13, 1981, in Beaufort, South Carolina.
-He was laid to rest in the All Saints Churchyard, located at the All Saints Church, Maidstone in Kent, England.
-He was 72 years of age at his death.
+General Ackerman died on June 13, 1981, in Beaufort, South Carolina at the age of 72.
+He was laid to rest in the All Saints Churchyard, located at All Saints Church, Hollingbourne in Kent, England.

 Personal life

 Ackerman married firstly Virginia Beech Svarz on September 8, 1934, in Los Angeles County, California.
 They had a son, Laurens Vedder Ackerman (born 1938).

-He married secondly Anne Faith Donaldson D'Oench on December 28, 1945, in Carson City, Nevada.
+Ackerman married secondly Anne Faith Donaldson D'Oench on December 28, 1945, in Carson City, Nevada.
 They had a son, Allan Douglas Ackerman (born 1947).